microsoft/vscode-java-test/CONTRIBUTING.md

 3. Install the node dependencies: `npm install`
 4. Build the Java modules: `npm run build-plugin`
 5. Build the test report resources: `npm run build-resources`

-> Note: The below steps are only required if you want to debug the Java plugin
-#### Use VS Code (Preferred)
-5. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
+6. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
-6. Open a Java file and wait until 👍 shows in the right-bottom of the status bar
+7. Open a Java file and wait until 👍 shows in the right-bottom of the status bar

-> Sometimes, if you find the code navigation is not working, please reload your VS Code.
+    > Note: Step 6 & 7 are only required if you want to debug the code in Java Test Plugin.
+Sometimes, if you find the code navigation is not working in the Java code, please reload your VS Code.

-#### Use Eclipse
-5. Import `java-extension/com.microsoft.java.test.plugin` in Eclipse
-6. Click `Window` > `Preferences` > `Plug-in Development` > `Target Platform`
-7. In the `Target definitions` panel, select `JDTLS.EXT - /com.microsoft.java.test.plugin/target.target`
-8. Click `Apply and Close`

-### Debugging the Extension Client
+### Debugging

 1. Open the base directory of Java Test Runner in VS Code
 2. Hit `F5` to launch the extension in debug mode

-### Debugging the Java plugin
-To debug the Java plugin, we need to first [launch the extension](#debugging-the-extension-client).
-After the Java Language Server is activated, we can use attach mode to debug the Java code

-#### Use VS Code (Preferred)
+    > This will open a new VS Code window as a debug session.
+Open a Java project folder and let the extension be activated, then you can debug it.
-1. Simply launch with the [launch configuration](https://github.com/microsoft/vscode-java-test/blob/master/.vscode/launch.json) named `Debug Test Runner Java Plugin (Attach)`.
+3. If you want to debug the Java Test Plugin, simply launch with the [launch configuration](https://github.com/microsoft/vscode-java-test/blob/master/.vscode/launch.json) named `Debug Test Runner Java Plugin (Attach)`.

-#### Use Eclipse
-1. In Eclipse, create a new `Debug Configurations`, select the type as `Remote Java Application`
-2. In the `Connect` panel, find the `Port` setting in `Connection Properties` and set it to `1044`
-3. In the `Source` panel, click `Add` > `Java Project`, select `com.microsoft.java.test.plugin` and click `OK`
-4. Click `Apply` to save the configurations
-5. Click `Debug` to start the debug session
+> Note: If the Java code is changed by you, please run `npm run build-plugin` before you start debugging.

 ### Debugging the Java Test Runner
 - The Java Test Runner is a normal Maven project, you can open it with whatever the development tools you prefer, for example, VS Code